 - Study Abroad Courses and Programs: See our Study Abroad page for most current programs and offerings; we allow H credit for up to six hours of any MU-faculty led program.

-- Tutorial Courses: These are 1 credit courses, with (usually) no more than five students and center on a specific topic or special event.
-We have set aside a number of these specifically for our first-year students and our various Scholars & Fellows.
+- Tutorial Courses: These are 1 credit courses, with (usually) no more than five students and center on a specific topic or special event and require an application.
 Please read the descriptions in our Course Catalog before applying.
-Some Scholars & Fellows are required to take a tutorial course in their first year at MU.

 - Departmental Honors Courses: These are field-specific courses with smaller enrollments, our best faculty, and specific approaches, methods, tasks, and assessments that meet the expectations for an Honors course.

-- Seminars and Colloquium Courses: A slate of both regularly-offered and topics courses, all of which are interdisciplinary and taught by Honors College faculty.
+- Seminars Courses: A slate of both regularly-offered and topics courses, all of which are interdisciplinary and taught by Honors College faculty.

 - Writing Intensive Honors Courses: Writing Intensive (WI) is a university-wide requirement, but there are many courses that fulfill both WI and honors requirements.